usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _If I don't make it, I love u_, by Still House Plants
+- _A Lonely Sinner_, by samlrc
+- _Intrinsic Rhythm_, by Perila
 - _馬_, by betcover!!
 - _卵_, by betcover!!
 - _How to Rescue Things_, by Bill Orcutt